Effective date: January 1, 2026

 Student – Any person with student status as defined in the Student Conduct Code.

-Title IX Sexual Harassment – Sexual misconduct that is subject to the Title IX Rulemaking at 34 CFR section 106.
-This includes conduct on the basis of sex that satisfies one or more of the following: (1) Quid pro quo: An employee of the institution conditioning the provision of an aid, benefit, or service of the University on an individual’s participation in unwelcome sexual conduct; (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient’s education program or activity; or (3) “Sexual assault” as defined in 20 U.S.C.
-1092(f)(6)(A)(v), “dating violence” as defined in 34 U.S.C.
-12291(a)(10), “domestic violence” as defined in 34 U.S.C.
-12291(a)(8), or “stalking” as defined in 34 U.S.C.
-12291(a)(30).
-In order to constitute Title IX Sexual Harassment, the conduct must have occurred in an education program or activity of the University of Oregon and must have occurred against a person in the United States.
+Title IX Sexual Harassment Claims – Allegations involving “sexual harassment” as defined by the Title IX Rulemaking at 34 CFR Part 106.
+This includes conduct on the basis of sex that satisfies one or more of the following: (1) Quid pro quo: An employee of the institution conditioning the provision of an aid, benefit, or service of the University on an individual’s participation in unwelcome sexual conduct; (2) Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the recipient’s education program or activity; or (3) “Sexual assault” as defined in 20 U.S.C. § 1092(f)(6)(A)(v), “dating violence” as defined in 34 U.S.C. § 12291(a)(10), “domestic violence” as defined in 34 U.S.C. § 12291(a)(8), or “stalking” as defined in 34 U.S.C. § 12291(a)(30).
+The definition also includes the FBI’s definition of “criminal sexual contact.”
+The University will provide a hearing and separate decision-maker for all Title IX Sexual Harassment Claims subject to the University’s jurisdiction, even if the conduct occurred off-campus or outside of the University’s programs or activities; this constitutes a student conduct code procedure even if not mandated by Title IX.

-Witness – Individuals who may have evidence relevant to the incident, including individuals who may have observed the acts in question, may be able to provide contextual evidence, or may have other evidence related to the incident, the disclosure, the Parties, or related matters.
+Witness – Individuals who may have evidence relevant to the allegations, including individuals who may have observed the allegations in question, may be able to provide contextual evidence, or may have other evidence related to the allegations.

 Appendix B: Content of Notice of Allegations